Cox-Joshua/Cox-Joshua.github.io/_projects/ISS_SG_project.md

 category: Illinois Space Society
 ---

-Space Grant, or NASA’s Space Grant Midwest High-Power Rocket Competition, was made purposely freshman only within Illinois Space Society (link here to general page).
+Space Grant, or NASA’s Space Grant Midwest High-Power Rocket Competition, was made purposely freshman only within [Illinois Space Society](https://cox-joshua.github.io/projects/ISS_General_project/).
 It served as an introductory team not only to high powered rocketry, but also to operating within a group, meeting new people, and utilizing the resources at the organization’s disposal.

 The competition has a special challenge goal each year.
 Our year (2018-2019), the goal was to construct a minimum-diameter rocket.
 We called it Min-D, and had a blast developing it.
 I joined the team building the physical rocket itself.
 Specifically, I helped with the meticulous process of fabricating and attaching the carbon fiber fins we decided on using.